Compressed-air vehicle: Advantages

 Resources, compressed air technology can be adapted to renewable energy and circular industry with biobased or recycled composites and so compared to electric vehicles they can be exempt from finite mineral resources or toxic processes used in battery and electric motor manufacturing and also from the electric grid use.
+Refilling is possible in almost any place or with onboard equipment.
+It may take advantage of other renewable sources such as wind, solar power or river, tidal, wave hydropower to move an air compressor, hydraulic pump or Stirling engine.

-Structural weight, the low weight of composite pressure vessels relative to lithium-ion battery and also compared to steel tanks (70% lighter), which that can be reduced by using the tanks as vehicle chassis structure with appropriate impact isolation, also the low weight of wheel hub motor rotary engines.
+The structural weight of composite pressure vessels is low relative to lithium-ion batteries and also to steel tanks (70% lighter), which can be reduced by using the tanks as vehicle chassis structures with appropriate impact isolation.
+The wheel hub motor rotary engines are also light weight.

-Refilling is possible in almost any place or with onboard equipment, because the only thing necessary is wind, solar power or river, tidal, wave hydropower to move an air compressor, hydraulic pump or stirling engine.

-Energy synergy with the available pneumatic energy, so all vehicle mechatronics systems can be powered by small air motors, and also the vehicle can use active pneumatic suspension, pneumatic steering or pneumatic shock absorption bumpers, also there can be provided air conditioning or climate control with the using the low temperature created during air expansion.

-Energy recovery systems with regenerative suspension and Regenerative braking producing low pressure compressed air to be stored in an additional pressure vessel.
+They have energy synergy with the available pneumatic energy, so all vehicle mechatronics systems can be powered by small air motors, and the vehicle can also use active pneumatic suspension, pneumatic steering or pneumatic shock absorption bumpers, and provide air conditioning or climate control using the low temperature created during air expansion.
+Energy recovery systems with regenerative suspension and regenerative braking produce low pressure compressed air to be stored in an additional pressure vessel.

-Low noise of pistonless rotary engines while using compressed air, which can also being soundproofed because the low temperature in which it works.
+There is little noise from pistonless rotary engines while using compressed air, which can also being soundproofed because the low temperature in which it works.

-Zero fire hazard, which makes it one of the few transportation systems that cannot produce spontaneous or after-collision fire or explosions like in the case of petrol, ethanol, hydrogen and also battery vehicles.
+There is no fire hazard, which makes it one of the few transportation systems that cannot produce spontaneous or after-collision fire or explosions as with petrol, ethanol, hydrogen and also battery vehicles.

 Disadvantages

-Energy density of compressed air compared to liquid nitrogen or hydrogen.

-Energy efficiency of compressed air engine compared to micro gas turbine with adequate soundproofing that can be used in hybrid gas turbine-electric motor vehicles with a mixture of compressed air, liquid nitrogen or hydrogen (previous gas turbine powered vehicles have used a setup for speed, rather than efficiency consisting in a large noise gas turbines connected to the transmission) since the gas turbine (which are used in thermal power plants due to its efficiency) outperforms pistonless rotary engines, however the production of compressed air is more energy efficient and so requires less wind power and infrastructure and also there is a loss of efficiency from gas turbine to generator and to electric motor.
+The energy density of compressed air is low compared to liquid nitrogen or hydrogen, and the energy efficiency of compressed air engine compared to micro gas turbine with adequate soundproofing that can be used in hybrid gas turbine-electric motor vehicles with a mixture of compressed air, liquid nitrogen or hydrogen (previous gas turbine vehicles have used a setup for speed, rather than efficiency consisting in a large noise gas turbines connected to the transmission) since the gas turbine (which are used in thermal power plants due to its efficiency) outperforms pistonless rotary engines, however the production of compressed air is more energy efficient and so requires less wind power and infrastructure and also there is a loss of efficiency from gas turbine to generator and to electric motor.

 While batteries can somewhat maintain their voltage throughout their discharge and chemical fuel tanks provide the same power densities from the first to the last litre, the pressure of compressed air tanks falls as air is drawn off, reducing available power.